Jimmy Savile: A British Horror Story: Reception

 Reviewing the programme for The Independent, Louis Chilton said, "Netflix's two-part documentary is a slick and occasionally devastating portrait of Savile's evil life, but the subject matter proves too thorny for the standard true crime treatment."
 Carol Midgley for The Times said, "... like all documentaries about this disgusting pervert, unpleasant to watch.
 This is not just because of the gruesome detail, such as Savile routinely sticking his fingers into girls' vaginas and promising troubled teenagers trips to the BBC studios in return for oral sex.
 It is also uncomfortable because, as we know, the nation lauded, hero-worshipped and indeed knighted a psychopathic paedophile."

 Writing in the Radio Times, Jane Garvey said "I was a student in the 1980s and we all 'knew' about him.
 There were always rumours.
 Some seemed faintly plausible, if unpleasant; others sounded quite outlandish and impossible, surely...
 In fact, they all turned out to be true.
 Even the outlandish stuff."
+The Globe and Mail's John Doyle wrote, "One approaches this very thorough, meticulous production not with the vague sense of dread that accompanies watching other true-crime docu-series.
+Instead, you come to it already unsettled by knowledge of the sheer scope of his crimes, and with knowledge of his fame and reputation in Britain."